 Parler app Photograph:( Reuters )

-Apple CEO Tim Cook said Sunday that social networking app Parler, which is popular among conservatives, could return to its App Store if it changes how it moderates posts on the platform.
+Apple chief executive Tim Cook said early this year that Parler could return the App Store if it changed how it moderates posts on the platform.

 Nevada-based Parler, which launched in 2018, operates much like Twitter, with profiles to follow and "parleys" instead of tweets.

 In its early days, the platform attracted a crowd of ultraconservative and even extreme-right users.
 It has since signed up many more traditional Republican voices.